karam94/git-football-transfers/README.md

 - Trunk Based Development.
 - Recommended Git/Source Control GUIs.

-## Pre-requisites (READ ME)
+## Pre-requisites

+This crash course expects you to already be familiar with the basics of source control.

 If you do not have Git installed, follow this guide: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-These terms will be referred to within the crash course, so it's important you have a rough idea what they mean.
+The below terms will be referred to on numerous occasion within the crash course, so it's important you have a rough idea what they mean.

 If you still feel confused, they'll make more sense as you go through the different modules.
+If not, refer back to them here and they will start to contextually make sense.

 - Git is made up of three different levels:
   - Your Working Directory